FriskyFox/e621dl/README.md

 Once you have added at least one group to the tags file, you should see something similar to this when you run **e621dl**:

 ```
-e621dl      INFO     Running e621dl version X.X.X.
+[i] Running e621dl version 4.5.2.

-e621dl      INFO     Checking for partial downloads.
+[i] Checking for partial downloads...
-remote      INFO     Partial download found: id.ext.request.
-Finishing download.

-e621dl      INFO     Parsing config.
-remote      INFO     Tag aliased: bad_tag -> good_tag

-┌──────────────────────────────────────────────────────────────────────┐
-│                               Example                                │
-├────────────┬───────────┬─────────────────┬─────────────┬─────────────┤
-│ downloaded │ duplicate │ rating conflict │ blacklisted │ missing tag │
-├────────────┼───────────┼─────────────────┼─────────────┼─────────────┤
-│     X      │     X     │        X        │      X      │      X      │
-└────────────┴───────────┴─────────────────┴─────────────┴─────────────┘
+[✓] No partial downloads found

+[i] Parsing user config...
+[i] Checking user blacklist...
+[✓] All blacklist tags have been checked (NUM/NUM)

+[i] Checking tags on 'SECTION'...
+[✓] All tags for SECTION have been checked (NUM/NUM)

+[i] Getting posts...

+[i] Beggining search 'SECTION'
+[i] Downloads are still in progress... so far X files have been parsed
+[✓] For search 'SECTION' a total of X files were parsed with X files downloaded.
+(X% Downloaded)

+[i] Grand Totals of run-time:
++ A Total of X files were parsed
++ X files were downloaded
++ X files were skipped.

+[i] Skipped file details:
++ X files were already downloaded
++ X files had an incorrect rating
++ X files were blacklisted
++ X files were missing requested tags
++ X files had a score lower than the threshhold
++ X files had a favorite count lower than the threshhold
 ```

-My intent was to make the column titles as easy to understand as possible, but here is briefly what each column represents.

-- The `new` column represents the number of posts that have matched all search group criteria, and have been downloaded during the current run.
-- The `duplicate` column represents the number of posts that have matched all search group criteria, but are already stored in your downloads folder from a previous run.
-They will not be downloaded.
-- The `rating conflict` column represents the number of posts that were found during the initial search, but do not match the explicitness rating for the search group.
-They will not be downloaded.
-- The `blacklisted` column represents the number of posts that were found during the initial search, but contain a blacklisted tag.
-They will not be downloaded.
-- The `missing tag` column represents the number of posts that were found during the initial search, but do not contain all tags for the search group.
-This is due to API limitations.
-They will not be downloaded.
+The runtime of e621dl is very self-explanatory, explaining each step as it continues and it even includes extra verbose logging for longer group checks `days = 2556`,`min_score = 0`,`tags = canine`.

+Yeah... this above one should net you [depending on ratings allowed] **literally all of e621** because unsuprisingly almost all furries are canines

 # Automation of **e621dl**

 It should be recognized that **e621dl**, as a script, can be scheduled to run as often as you like, keeping the your local collections always up-to-date, however, the methods for doing this are dependent on your platform, and are outside the scope of this quick-guide.
+Good luck though and happy parsing!

 # Feedback and Requests

-If you have any ideas on how to make this script run better, or for features you would like to see in the future, [open an issue](https://github.com/Wulfre/e621dl/issues) and I will try to read it as soon as possible.
+If you have any ideas on how to make this script run better, or for features you would like to see in the future, [open an issue](https://github.com/friskyfox/e621dl/issues) and I will try to read it as soon as possible.